-- (2) An offence against subregulation (1) is an offence of strict liability. - Note: For strict liability, see section 6.1 of the Criminal Code. - Source FARs section 21.161 modified.
+(2) An offence against subregulation (1) is an offence of strict liability.

 21.163 Privileges for holders of production certificates-conduct of training in particular maintenance

 Primary category aircraft

 - (1) Subregulation (2) applies to: - (a) a person who: - (i) holds a production certificate for a primary category aircraft of a particular type and model; and - (ii) is entitled to a special certificate of airworthiness for the aircraft in the primary category under subregulation 21.184(1); and - (b) a person who: - (i) holds a production certificate for a normal, utility or acrobatic category aircraft of a particular type and model; and - (ii) is entitled to a special certificate of airworthiness for the aircraft in the primary category under subregulation 21.184(3). - (2) Subject to subregulation (5), the person may: - (a) conduct training for a person in the performance of a special inspection and preventive maintenance program included as part of the aircraft's type design under subregulation 21.024(2); and - (b) if the person successfully completes the training-issue a certificate of competency for that type and model of aircraft to the person.